MURRAY CLAN DNA RESEARCH PROJECT

 d) Males also inherit their Mother's mtDNA and can partake in Mitochondrial line testing in the same way that their female relatives can, however males will NOT pass this mtDNA along to their own offspring.

-Members who have participated in the autosomal testing may desire to upload their matches for free to Gedmatch.com.
-Please note that free autosomal DNA transfers are available for participants at Ancestry.com and 23&Me.
+Members who have participated in Autosomal testing may desire to upload their raw data for free to Family Tree DNA.
+Please note that free autosomal DNA transfers are available for participants at Ancestry.com and 23&Me and My Heritage.
 See more here. https://www.familytreedna.com/AutosomalTransfer Although Family Tree DNA holds by far the largest database of DNA participants for genealogical purposes, with over 854,816 records in the database as of February 26th 2017.
 This represents millions of individuals over time.
 Read more here.
-It is still very important to upload results to ySearch in order to maximize your chances of a match with lineally descended relatives perhaps located in a variety of European nations.
+It is still a priority for male Murrays to participate in YDNA testing as a priority in order to maximize your chances of a match with lineally descended male Murray relatives exclusively, perhaps located in a variety of European nations.

 In order to mitigate costs if this is an issue for you, it is also possible to request that various family branch members contribute to the cost .
 In this way results can be distributed to all contributors related to the participant along with a copy of the result, and a certificate.
 Only one sample need be submitted and preferably from the oldest member until a later date when individual family members might decide to participate further.
 As both male and female Murrays may also participate in the 'Family Finder' project detailed above via that autosomal DNA test with extremely powerful reporting results and is available to order from this website.